 What does the deadline mean?

-- All application materials must be submitted on-line with the online application form (with the exception of letters of recommendation, which may be mailed).
+- All application materials must be submitted online.
 Materials sent by postal mail, electronic mail or fax are not considered.

 - Send your application only once you have made sure it is 100% final and complete.
 You cannot edit an application after it has been submitted, and we do not accept materials sent in alternative ways.